EK14/MySPAR/README.md

 ## Description
 [Design template and Technical Assignment](https://docs.google.com/document/d/1C-YxRFd_na_JsJaIJ68PGwFPgoaKaZEZgHG-AGuULtw/edit#heading=h.z9cs981zhaki)

+The app ...
-The application is the main screen of the My SPAR application.
+1) is the main screen of the My SPAR application.
-To create it, I used only native development and layout tools - the UIKit and Foundation libraries.
-The application has the function of selecting geolocation and the necessary product.
+2) was created only native development and layout tools - the UIKit and Foundation libraries.
+3) has the function of selecting geolocation and the necessary product.
+4) was created according to the MVC pattern